ahmed-moubtahij/k-means/README.md

 ## TODO
 - Decide if the checks for pt==centroid in `distance_from` are still necessary.
 - *sarah@#includecpp*: Output range of indices mapping each point to its cluster.
+(Provided as an overload)
     - take an input range of data points, and an output range of indices
     - create a vector of k means, and a vector of sizes of each cluster
     - for each iteration, iterate over the two ranges, get the ID of the nearest centroid to each data point, and write it to the output range